 Christopher Henderson joined the team of Indiana Bible College after graduating from there in 2008.
-He serves on staff as the Dean of Communications and Media Minor and the Director of Promotions.
+He serves on staff as the Chair of Communications and Media Minor and the Director of Promotions.
 He serves off staff as a husband and a father.
 He made the best decision of his life when he married Leah, and together they are raising Corbitt and Wyatt – the best things that ever happened to them.

 In his spare time Bro.
 Henderson enjoys listening to his kid laugh, anything music or Bible related, cycling (both motor and manual), leading others in worship, and aiming the right weapons at the right targets, (i.e. gun to deer or two edged Sword to the heart of man).